afpineda/CSVUtils/doc/TCSVRecord.md

   - Date or time
   - Float number
   - Currency
-  - Signed and and unsigned integers
+  - Signed and unsigned integers

   For other data types, [`VarToStr`](https://www.freepascal.org/docs-html/rtl/variants/vartostr.html) is used.